Google Pixel Watch 2 vs Google Pixel Watch 1: Should You Upgrade?

 Google Pixel Watch 2’s price

-The Google Pixel Watch 2 starts at a price of INR 39,900 in India for the single 41mm variant in the Wi-Fi-only trim.
+The Google Pixel Watch 2 hasn’t been launched in Hong Kong but you can rely on international shipping.
+In the US, it starts at a price of USD 349 for the 41mm variant in the Wi-Fi-only trim.
 The smartwatch can be tailored in Hazel Active (light green), Obsidian Active (black), Porcelain Active (white) and Bay Active (light blue) colours.

 On the other hand, the first-generation Google Pixel Watch didn’t make it to India.
-If you look on international e-commerce websites like Amazon, you can find the Pixel Watch at a lower price of USD 279 (INR 23,227).
+If you look on international e-commerce websites like Amazon, you can find the Pixel Watch at a lower price of USD 279.

 Should you buy the Google Pixel Watch 2?